mvartani76/iot-detroit-july2015/Arduino/README.md

 ![alt text](Arduino-Images/ArduinoUNOR3-lighttempsensor-bb.png "Fritzing drawing of the Arduino UNO R3 connected to breadboard with light and temperature sensors")
 ![alt text](Arduino-Images/ArduinoUNOR3-lighttempsensor-photo.png "Photo of the Arduino UNO R3 connected to breadboard with light and temperature sensors")

 # Tools / Software Used

-For these examples, I was using an Arduino UNO R3 with either a WiFi Shield or Ethernet shield with Arduino IDE 1.6.5 from https://www.arduino.cc/en/main/software running on a Windows 7 64 bit Dell Inspiron
+For these examples, I was using an Arduino UNO R3 with either a WiFi Shield or Ethernet shield with Arduino IDE 1.6.7 from https://www.arduino.cc/en/main/software running on a Windows 10 64 bit Dell Inspiron 13 7000 Series